MichaelScottBurke/msb-avatars/readme.md

 The repository contains:

-- Multiple JPEG images of people's faces
+- Multiple JPG images of people's faces
-- No additional data or information about the individuals depicted
+- - No additional data or information about the individuals depicted
+- Index.html shows all of the images available
+- avatar.scss styles avatars either round or square to use in various layouts

 ## Legal Notice